marcelpatrick/3rdPersonV2/README.md

 - Create a vector variable for StartLocation
 - Create a vector variable called LastKnownPlayerLocation
 - Create an object variable with base class "Actor" called SelfActor
-- Create an object variable with base class "Actor" called Player
+- Create an object variable with base class "Actor" called Player > base class "actor"

 ### 2.4: Build the behavior trees nodes

 - Logic: If AI sees player, run towards him.
 If it doesn't, investigate moving to the player's last know location

+#### 2.4.1: Update player location if seen

-#### 2.4.1: If AI sees player, updated player location in the AI memory
+- If AI sees player, updated player location in the AI memory
 - In BT_EnemyAI, Behavior Tree section, After Root, include a SELECTOR to shift between behavior nodes and include a SERVICE to Update the Player Location in the AI location memory (PlayerLocation) var only if the player is seen by the AI
 	- SELECTOR runs all behaviors in the tree until the first one succeeds.
 Moves through the ones that fail.
 Stops when succeeds.
 Performs only one task (the first that is viable)
 	- SEQUENCE runs all behaviors until one of the fails.
 Runs all behaviors that succeed.
 Stops when fails.
 Performs all tasks that are viable.